Zannatul-Iftear/A3_Spring_2024/README.md

 ![image](https://github.com/Zannatul-Iftear/A3_Spring_2024/assets/125757015/75e60aaf-acfa-4032-9c9c-9a1b179ceeb5)

-5. Extract the ZIP file contents to C:\xampp\htdocs\help
+4. Extract the ZIP file contents to C:\xampp\htdocs\

-6. Open a new browser tab and go to http://localhost/phpmyadmin/
+5. Open a new browser tab and go to http://localhost/phpmyadmin/

-7. Create a new database, name it "help_db" and select "utf8_general_ci".
+6. Create a new database, name it "help_db" and select "utf8_general_ci".

 ![image](https://github.com/Zannatul-Iftear/A3_Spring_2024/assets/125757015/b9be8c23-cc31-4aaa-8051-6322540f5301)

-9. Select the database and click on "Import"
+7. Select the database and click on "Import"

-10. Choose "help_db.sql" and proceed.
+8. Choose "help_db.sql" from the ZIP contents and proceed.

 ![image](https://github.com/Zannatul-Iftear/A3_Spring_2024/assets/125757015/7618a9a0-7b92-40c6-84be-2804e6467783)

-12. If done correctly, data tables and entries will appear inside the database.
+9. If done correctly, data tables and entries will appear inside the database.

 ![image](https://github.com/Zannatul-Iftear/A3_Spring_2024/assets/125757015/750987c0-5e32-47c5-b6b3-3a50119bcb45)

-14. To run the website, go to http://localhost/help/
+10. To run the website, go to http://localhost/A3_Spring_2024-main

 # Features